 The pain and debilitating nature of depression are harder to get across.
 So, in an effort to find a suitable metaphor for the condition, I’ve thought about what it is that depression does when it manifests itself.

-Any ordinary, unscrupulous thief might rob you of all your material possessions, steal your identity, or empty your bank account.
+Any ordinary, unscrupulous thief might rob you of all your material possessions or empty your bank account.
 But at least you’re the same person, albeit stung and devastated by this injustice.
 Depression, on the other hand, is a thief who does his dirty work behind closed doors, in your head, behind the eyes, and so no one on the outside can really see the consequences.

-When it’s severe and in full swing, depression can take away everything that makes life worthwhile: pleasure, joy, excitement, energy, motivation, hope, meaning, connection to others, your social instinct, your personality, your ability to feel anything – essentially, your very humanity.
+When it’s severe and in full swing, depression can take away everything that makes life worthwhile: pleasure, joy, excitement, energy, motivation, hope, meaning, connection to others, your social instinct, your ability to care for others, your personality, your capacity to feel anything – essentially, your very humanity.
 The colour and vibrancy are drained from reality.
 In its place is a grey and flat world, with you as an empty shell, just going through the motions, barely alive.
 Andrew Solomon, the author of The Noonday Demon, a book that describes the experience of major depression in all of its raw, horrific detail, says, “The opposite of depression is not happiness, but vitality.”

 This, of course, is hard to communicate.
 On the outside, you may be smiling, laughing, joking, and getting on with things, albeit perhaps in a less enthusiastic, slower, and more withdrawn manner.
 At least if your car was stolen or your house was raided for everything it’s worth, people could sympathise with the way you had been royally screwed over.
 Depression’s cruel ransacking can really only be understood by you and anyone else who has gone through – or who is currently experiencing – this ultimate robbery.